jschaf/pggen/README.md

 and generates the appropriate code.
 In detail:

-- pggen determines input parameters by using a `PREPARE` statement and querying the `pg_prepared_statement` table.
+- pggen determines input parameters by using a `PREPARE` statement and querying the `pg_prepared_statement` table to get type information for each parameter.

-- pggen determines output columns by executing the query and reading the field
-  descriptions returned with the rows of data.
+- pggen determines output columns by executing the query and reading the field descriptions returned with the rows of data.
 The field descriptions contain the type ID for each output column.
-The type ID is the Postgres object ID (OID), the primary to identify a row in `pg_type`.
+The type ID is a Postgres object ID (OID), the primary key to identify a row in the `pg_type` catalog table.

 - pggen determines if an output column can be null using heuristics.
 If a column cannot be null, pggen uses more ergonomic types to represent the output like `string` instead of `pgtype.Text`.
 The heuristics are quite simple, see [nullability.go].
 A proper approach requires a full Postgres SQL syntax parser with control flow analysis to determine nullability.

-For more detail, see the original [design doc] and discussion with the [pgx author] and [sqlc author].
+For more detail, see the original, slightly outdated [design doc] and discussion with the [pgx author] and [sqlc author].

 [nullability.go]: https://github.com/jschaf/pggen/blob/main/internal/pginfer/nullability.go
 [design doc]: https://docs.google.com/document/d/1NvVKD6cyXvJLWUfqFYad76CWMDFoK9mzKuj1JawkL2A/edit#
 [pgx author]: https://github.com/jackc/pgx/issues/915
 [sqlc author]: https://github.com/kyleconroy/sqlc/issues/854

 # Comparison to sqlc

-The primary difference between pggen and sqlc is how the tools infer the type and nullability of the input parameters and output columns for SQL queries.
+The primary difference between pggen and sqlc is how each tool infers the type and nullability of the input parameters and output columns for SQL queries.

 sqlc parses the queries in Go code, using Cgo to call the Postgres `parser.c` library.
 After parsing, sqlc infers the types of the query parameters and result columns using custom logic in Go.
 In contrast, pggen gets the same type information by running the queries on Postgres and then fetching the type information for Postgres catalog tables.

 Use sqlc if you don't wish to run Postgres to generate code or if you need